barumau/pandunia/english/pandunia-english.md

 an deu sim ja - atheist
 an din ja - unbeliever (infidel)
 an dosti - enemy (unfriend)
-an eskala - get off (descend)
+an eskale - get off (descend)
 an icha ja - reluctant
-an jami - disperse (spread out, scatter)
+an jama - disperse (spread out, scatter)
-an jami di - sparse (scattered)
+an jama di - sparse (scattered)
 an karma ja - off (deactivated, disabled)
 an kode - decode (decrypt)
 an limite - infinity